How to Select a Home Builder

 - How were the subcontractors?

 - Would they recommend the builder?

-Finding the right builder is a daunting task that requires your due diligence.
-Learning about the builder's credentials and qualification and meeting past clients is very important but at the top of the list is your impression and gut feeling about the builder.
+Finding the right builder is a daunting task that requires due diligence.
+Learning about the builder's credentials and qualifications and meeting past clients is very important but at the top of the list is your impression and gut feeling about the builder.
 Building a new home is an experience that can be filled with emotion that includes both excitement and stress.
 Add in the money factor and if you have questions about your builder before you begin, you are destined to have problems.
 You must find someone you completely trust so finding a builder with the right personality is very important.

-Credentials and Qualifications
+Builder Credentials and Qualifications

 Integrity - Does the builder have a reputation for building quality homes and is the company financially sound?
 References - Does the builder have solid references from previous clients?

-Professionalism - Does the builder have the necessary professionalism to not only work with a number of different personalities in the construction business and business community, but also does the builder communicate with you in a professional manner?
-Follow-up - Does the builder follow-up with regard to getting back to you with pertinent information concerning your house?
+Professionalism - Does the builder have the necessary professionalism to not only work with a number of different personalities in the construction business and business community but also does the builder communicate with you in a professional manner?
+Follow-up - Does the builder follow up with regard to getting back to you with pertinent information concerning your house?

-Design and Creativity - Do you like the previous designs of the homes that the builder has built in past years?
+Design and Creativity - Do you like the previous designs of the homes that the builder has built-in past years?
 Does the builder have the creativity and the architectural knowledge to design that special fireplace, open stairway or other unique architectural design suited to the area within which you want to build?

 Technology - Does the builder keep abreast of the latest technology in the building industry?